The age-old debate of the chicken and the egg has always fascinated me.

 And in a perfect world, VCs would invest in the potential of a startup in a heartbeat – even if the said company doesn’t have many paying users yet – because they understand the founder needs money to acquire customers.

 But this isn’t a perfect world.

 In our world, most VCs don’t invest in ideas (the few who do request huge equity in return).
-They invest in startups with traction, i.e, businesses with a considerable number of paying users.
+They invest in startups with traction, i.e businesses with many paying users.

-Hence, the chicken and egg problem: You need money to get customers, but you also need customers to get money from startup investors.
+Hence, the chicken and egg problem: founders need money to get customers but also need customers to get money from startup investors.